orionrobots/orionrobots.github.io/wiki/chaos2.md

 <a title="Martin Pettitt (photographer), George Francis (roboteer) / CC BY (https://creativecommons.org/licenses/by/2.0)" href="https://commons.wikimedia.org/wiki/File:Chaos_2.jpg"><img width="512" alt="Chaos 2" src="https://upload.wikimedia.org/wikipedia/commons/f/fa/Chaos_2.jpg"></a>

-It was immensely powerful, and was a reigning champion of <a class="wiki" href="/wiki/robot_wars.html" title="The british robot smashing TV series.">Robot Wars</a> for some time.
+It was immensely powerful, and was a reigning champion of <a href="/wiki/robot_wars.html" title="The british robot smashing TV series.">Robot Wars</a> for some time.
 It also appears a little more compact than some robots - meaning there was less room for things to fall off and rattle.
 In an impact - the less moving stuff you have, the better your chances are(okay - thats vastly simplifying it - but hollow spaces are more easily broken).

-It used <a class="wiki" href="/wiki/pneumatic.html" title="Use of air to operate and power actuators">pneumatic</a> compressed gas systems to fire off its flipper, and boy did it fire, in fact, it was capable launching other robots out of the arena.
+It used <a href="/wiki/pneumatic.html" title="Use of air to operate and power actuators">pneumatic</a> compressed gas systems to fire off its flipper, and boy did it fire, in fact, it was capable launching other robots out of the arena.

 I wonder what George Francis will be doing next?